 By doing so, you can minimize the likelihood of experiencing these knowledge management problems at your own organization.

 There are several challenges of knowledge management.
-In this section, we’ll take a look at some of the most common ones.
+In this section, we’ll take a look at some of the most common barriers.

 1. Obsolete technology